 Our family likes temperatures around 85°F during the day and around 75°F at night.
 The lower the humidity, the better for us.
 We wouldn't risk a trip during hurricane season because of the stress that it adds to vacation.
 We also like to avoid rain and the mosquitoes that it brings.
 We analyzed 164 years of weather data (we have a data scientist in the family) to find the sweet spot for travel.

-Here are the months to travel to Turks and Caicos, ranked from best to worst by weather:
+Here are the best months to travel to Turks and Caicos, ranked by weather:

 March (peak season)